 In case of unlimited or one-time use rights, the revenues are recognised completely at the point in time of the granting of rights of use.
 In case of time-limited rights, revenues are recognised on a straight-line basis pro rata temporis over the time for which they were calculated.
 Revenues from services are recognised at the point in time the service is provided.

-The revenues are reported less any early payment discounts, customer bonuses and rebates.
-Agreements with several components (e.g. subscriptions and services) are internally allocated to their individual components, and revenues are recognised on the basis of those individual components.
+The revenues are reported less any early payment discounts, customer bonuses, and rebates.
+Agreements with several components (e.g. subscriptions and services) are internally allocated to their individual components, and revenues are recognised based on those individual components.

 Revenues are generally recognised when the sales price is determined or determinable, no significant duties exist and the collection of the receivables is likely.
 Costs are recognised when the good or service is used or at the time they were generated.
 Interest is recognised as either an expense and/or income according to the period in which it arose under the effective interest method.

 19. Contingent liabilities and contingent receivables

 Contingent liabilities are either potential obligations, which could result in an outflow of resources but the existence of which must be confirmed through the occurrence or non-occurrence of one or more future events, or current obligations, which do not satisfy the recognition criteria of the liability.
 These items are listed separately in the notes unless the possibility that resources with economic benefits will be lost is unlikely.
 There were no contingent liabilities in the fiscal year.